 3. Do you plan on continuing your education with an MBA?

 How to Answer

-A lot of accomplished BI analysts have a Bachelor’s degree, while others hold an MBA.
-With this question, the hiring manager wants to assess your interest in further development that would result in greater career opportunities.
-As a Master of Business Administration, you’ll have an in-depth understanding of enterprise business, the economy, and how various economic and social factors affect the business environment.
-That said, an MBA isn’t a must-have for BI analysts.
-However, showing an interest could give you some competitive edge.
+With this question, the hiring manager wants to assess your interest in further development that would result in more significant career opportunities.
+Many accomplished BI analysts have a bachelor’s degree, while others hold a Master of Business Administration (MBA) degree.
+An MBA affords you an in-depth understanding of enterprise business, the economy, and how various economic and social factors affect the business environment.
+An MBA isn’t necessary for BI analysts, but it could give you a competitive edge.